berkaykirmizioglu/test-data-manager/README.md

 This will start both the Flask application and the Redis server.

 ## Testing
-A script named test_flask_app.sh is provided to test the application endpoints.
+A script named test.sh is provided to test the application endpoints.
 This script uses curl commands to interact with the Flask API.

 Here’s how to run the test script:
 ```bash